Study of neutrinoless double beta decay in the Standard Model extended with sterile neutrinos: Compatibility with the non-unitary range

-From equations(\ref{eq:vv-nh}) and (\ref{eq:vv-ih}), the departure of the diagonal elements of $\left| VV^{\dagger} \right|$ from unity signifies the presence of non-unitary, although it remain minute in scale.
-However, this minute scale deviations are consistent with the constraint values derived from various electroweak decay processes, (e.g., decays of $W$ and $Z$ boson, universality test in $W$ decays) and the obtained value can be comparable with those given in \cite{Antusch:2006vwa}.
-Furthermore, the limitations imposed on off-diagonal elements are subjected to the analysis of lepton flavour violating decays of charged leptons.
-Specifically, the $(1,2)$ and $(2,1)$ elements receive stringent upper bounds from $\mu \rightarrow e \gamma$ process, while those of $(2,3)$ and $(3,2)$ are from $\tau \rightarrow \mu \gamma$ and $(1,3)$ and $(3,1)$ are from $\tau \rightarrow e \gamma$ process respectively.
-As can be seen from equations (\ref{eq:vv-nh}) and (\ref{eq:vv-ih}), the upper bound on the $(1,2)$ elements come out to be $< 10^{-4}$.
-Nevertheless, this limit remains consistent with the imposed restriction on the branching ratio, which is set at BR$(\mu\rightarrow e\gamma)<10^{-11}$ \cite{Antusch:2006vwa}.
-However, it is important to note that the precision of the branching ratio measurement keeps on improving, leading to continuous enhancements in the applied constraints.
-As a result of this progress, the upper bound on $(1,2)$ elements has been further shifted to $<10^{-5}$ \cite{Das:2017nvm, Antusch:2016brq}.
-This refinement corresponds to the increased sensitivity achieved in the branching ratio up to the order $ \sim 10^{-13}$.
-It can be observed that the representative data set listed in table (\ref{tab:nh-phase}) and (\ref{tab:ih-phase}), satisfies the current constraint value of (1,2) elements effectively.
-Similarly, the upper bounds on the $(1,3)$ and $(2,3)$ elements, which are attributed to the rare decays of $\tau$-lepton are set at $< 10^{-3}$ and $<10^{-2}$ \cite{Antusch:2006vwa, Das:2017nvm} respectively.
+From Eq. (\ref{eq:vv-nh}), the departure of the diagonal elements of $\left| VV^{\dagger} \right|$ from unity signifies the presence of non-unitary, although it remain minute in scale.
+However, these minute scale deviations are consistent with the constraint values derived from various electroweak decay processes (e.g., decays of $W$ and $Z$ bosons, universality test in $W$ decays), and the obtained value can be comparable with those given in \cite{Antusch:2006vwa}.
+Furthermore, the limitations imposed on off-diagonal elements are subjected to the analysis of lepton flavor- violating decays of charged leptons.
+Specifically, the $(1,2)$ and $(2,1)$ elements receive stringent upper bounds from the $\mu \rightarrow e \gamma$ process, while those of $(2,3)$ and $(3,2)$ are from $\tau \rightarrow \mu \gamma$, and $(1,3)$ and $(3,1)$ are from the $\tau \rightarrow e \gamma$ process.
+As can be seen from Eq. (\ref{eq:vv-nh}), the upper bound on the $(1,2)$ elements comes out to be $\lesssim 10^{-5}$.
+This limit remains consistent with the imposed restriction on the branching ratio, which is set at BR$(\mu\rightarrow e\gamma)<10^{-13}$ \cite{Das:2017nvm, Antusch:2016brq}.
+It is important to note that the precision of the branching ratio measurement continues to improve, leading to continuous enhancements in the applied constraints.
+Most of the detectors have been upgraded to improve the search sensitivity by another order of magnitude down to $\sim 10^{-14}$ \cite{baldini2018meg, baldini2021meg} and this sensitivity can be translated into a unitarity constraint on the (1,2) element $< 10^{-6}$ \cite{Antusch:2006vwa}.
+It can be observed that the representative dataset listed in Tables (\ref{tab:nh-phase}) and (\ref{tab:ih-phase}) satisfies the current constraint value of the BR and the limits on (1,2) elements effectively for the combination of Sets 2 and 3.
+If the bound on BR$(\mu\rightarrow e\gamma)$ could be down even further $< 10^{-15}$ \cite{Cei:2014jtm}, it would put a further constraint on the (1,2) elements $< 10^{-7}$ \cite{Antusch:2006vwa}, and this sensitivity can be achieved with the combination of Set 1 through the parameter space.
+Similarly, the upper bounds on the $(1,3)$ and $(2,3)$ elements, which are attributed to the rare decays of $\tau$-leptons are set at $< 10^{-4}$ and $<10^{-3}$ \cite{Antusch:2006vwa, Das:2017nvm} respectively.

 In this context, we have also furnished the comprehensive ranges for the elements of the leptonic mixing matrix as follows: